scVENUS/PeekabooAV-Installer/README-postinstallation.md

 `vim /etc/amavis/conf.d/50-user`

 ## Configure MDA (here described for the stand alone - demo setup)
-You are free to ommit everything postfix related and talk smtp to amavis directly.
+You are free to omit everything postfix related and talk smtp to amavis directly.

 ```